-This document provides the first version of a Sectoral Skills Strategy and an overall summary of the Sectoral Intelligence gathered.
+This document provides the second version of a Sectoral Skills Strategy and an overall summary of the Sectoral Intelligence gathered.
 It is based on three streams of information, where different tools are used: (1) desk research; (2) online survey and qualitative personal interviews; and (3) workshops.
 These three streams cover topics of sectoral intelligence that were defined as follows: (1) stakeholders; (2) technologies; (3) drivers of change; (4) skills, competencies, and job roles; (5) sector attractiveness; (6) education and training; (7) training delivery and methods.
 For each phase of the value chain within the battery sector, all tools were used to gather valuable information regarding the defined topics.
-Metrics related to the data collection and workshop attendance, or survey redemption can be found in the ANNEX A: Data Collection Metrics.